Discover Top 10 BioTech Industry Trends & Innovations in 2023

 10. Tissue Engineering

 Tissue engineering startups have grown sharply in number in recent years, thanks in large part to developments in bioprinting and microfluidics.
-It enables the creation of autologous tissue grafts to treat burns or for organ transplantation, as well as regenerative medicine.
-Traditionally limited to biomedical applications, startups are engineering tissues to create sustainable alternatives to animal products such as meat or leather.
-However, this needs to reach an enormous scale for the food products to be cost-comparative to animal-based products.
+It enables the creation of autologous tissue grafts for treating burns and organ transplantation and for regenerative medicine.

 Aleph Farms produces Cultured Meat